dmccoystephenson/librdkafka-testing-with-confluent-cloud/README.md

 # librdkafka testing with confluent cloud
 Testing the utilization of the librdkafka library with Confluent Cloud.

-## SASL
-Install SASL via the command line.
-The librdkafka library will use this during compilation.

 ## Steps to Test
 1) Build the docker image
 2) Run the docker image